Information for healthcare professionals

 The UK Data Protection Act 2018 gives people rights and control over their information and places greater responsibilities on organisations to use people’s information appropriately and securely.

-This section requires app providers to give assurances that personal information is collected and used in accordance with the law, and that people are made aware of their rights to control how their information is used.
+This section requires app developers to give assurances that personal information is collected and used in accordance with the law, and that people are made aware of their rights to control how their information is used.

 This section is used to assess the security levels provided by an app.
 The questions make sure a user’s data is stored securely and that only the information necessary to use the product is requested.
-Ensuring an app provider has reduced the potential for their product to damage a user’s device or make it more vulnerable to viruses is also assessed.
+Ensuring an app developer has reduced the potential for their product to damage a user’s device or make it more vulnerable to viruses is also assessed.

-App providers must give evidence that their product’s security has met the level required by one of our approved security testers.
+App developers must give evidence that their product’s security has met the level required by one of our approved security testers.
 Apps are then assessed against Open Web Application Security Project’s standards to establish the required level of confidence in the security of web applications.

 Usability & Accessibility